tsettle/ROS-Adv-BW-Management/README.md

 In this scenario, we're working with the following requirements:

 * 200M total bandwidth available
+* ether2 is the customer-facing interface
 * Unknown number of users need to share this bandwidth
 * Each user will be assigned one of 4 different bandwidth packages
   * 3M